-ImmuPharma has made promising progress with its anti-cancer nucleolin antagonist ("Nucant") peptide programme.
-Having received approval from the French regulatory authorities, Agence Francaise de Securite Sanitaire des Produits de Sante (AFSSAPS), it initiated an initial Phase I dose ranging tolerability and safety study in three hospitals in France which is now complete.
+ImmuPharma has also been moving forward with our nucleolin antagonist ("Nucant") peptide programme being tested in cancer patients.
+Having received approval from the French regulatory authorities, Agence Francaise de Securite Sanitaire des Produits de Sante (AFSSAPS), we initiated an initial Phase I dose ranging tolerability and safety study in three hospitals in France which completed in 2012.
 Patients were suffering from different types of cancer including breast, lung and bladder cancers which had all metastasised.
 No serious drug related adverse events were reported.
-6 out of the 14 patients had a proven stabilisation and for 2 out of the 6 the stabilisation lasted for more than 6 months.
-ImmuPharma initiated a Phase I/II study based on the next generation "polyplexed Nucant", assessing the safety in a dose ranging tolerability study with the new formulation followed by a Phase II efficacy study designed to treat various cancers in approximately 30 patients to identify appropriate biomarkers.
-This trial will be conducted in three hospitals in Europe including the prestigious Institute Jules Bordet, an Integrated Multidisciplinary Centre which is the only autonomous hospital in Belgium totally dedicated to cancer.
-Our further intention is to conduct follow-up studies on patients showing the appropriate biomarkers with glioblastoma (brain tumour), metastatic melanoma, and pancreatic cancer where nuclear proteins plays a key role.
+6 out of the 14 patients had a proven stabilization and for 2 out of the 6 the stabilization lasted for more than 6 months.
+ImmuPharma initiated a Phase I/II study based on the next generation "polyplexed Nucant", assessing the safety in a dose ranging tolerability study with the new formulation and primary efficacy.
+This trial is being conducted in three hospitals in Europe including the prestigious Institute Jules Bordet, an Integrated Multidisciplinary Centre which is the only autonomous hospital in Belgium totally dedicated to cancer.
+The trial continues to progress through its dose escalation phase, and we hope to report on its progress during 2014.